rwev/rwev.gitlab.io/content/articles/published/data--privacy--degoogle.md

 Those days are long over.

-Google, and by extension essentially any private-owned for-profit entity providing a use-cost-free service to the masses, don't provide their services as philanthrophy for the good and forwardment of humanity, despite their [heart-tugging marketing](https://invidio.us/watch?v=6xSxXiHwMrg).
+Google, and by extension essentially any private-owned for-profit entity providing a use-cost-free servicex to the masses, don't provide their services as philanthrophy for the good and forwardment of humanity, despite their [heart-tugging marketing](https://invidio.us/watch?v=6xSxXiHwMrg).

 While they have not build their empires by billing the end user, they have by _selling_ the end user.